 However, more than anything else he seems worried about his students.
 “They can’t focus on the lessons at all with the way the situation is,” he explained.

-His star pupil, a nine-year-old girl who he had proudly sent a selfie with a few days prior to Syria Direct, has stopped showing up for her regular lessons over the last week.
+His star pupil, a nine-year-old girl, has stopped showing up for her regular lessons over the last week.
 “I called her parents, but they are avoiding my calls because they can’t pay me.
 It’s a shame because I would continue to teach her; I know they will pay me when they can.”

 Despite the worsening living conditions, Ahmad tries to remain optimistic.
 “Good evening!” he sent in a message a few days before his run-in with the Russian soldiers.
 “Do you want to see the beach today?”